 Hiring remote workers can increase your administrative workload.
 Consider your team’s capacity for tasks like running multi-state payroll, managing state and local business tax and compliance obligations, and overseeing remote hiring processes.

 If your team is already running low on bandwidth (and really, who isn’t?) consider your options for adding support.
-Mosey’s compliance platform automates setup in all 50 states, provides tools to identify and manage ongoing compliance, alerts you when requirements change, and provides a unified source of truth.
+Mosey’s compliance management platform automates setup in all 50 states, provides tools to identify and manage ongoing compliance, alerts you when requirements change, and provides a unified source of truth.
 Mosey works with your payroll provider and tax vendor, making it a good fit for startups looking to hire their first out-of-state employees.

 2. Will you register your business as a foreign entity?